St. John’s School Leatherhead 11 Plus (11+) Entrance Exam Information – Key Details

 The benefits for your child are numerous: the tests provide focused practice and familiarity with a wide variety of possibilities and examples, serving as an indicator of any weaker areas that require additional work ahead of the exam.
 We suggest starting early with your revision so that you have plenty of time to identify subject areas that need additional work.

 Our practice tests are used successfully every year by tens of thousands of students targeting schools with a competitive entrance exam.
 They are age-appropriate, reflecting the demands of the actual exam.

 The practice tests are challenging, and preparing for the 11 Plus can sometimes feel overwhelming.
 But once a carefully thought-out revision plan is implemented, students should find the process a lot more manageable.

 Aside from getting used to answering the types of questions that may be asked on the big day, they also work on developing time-management skills, such as answering questions under pressure.

 St. John’s School 11 Plus (11+) Exam Practice Papers

 For the successful completion of the St. John’s Leatherhead 11+ English paper, we highly recommend the following practice tests and guides:

-We also recommend the following online practice tests, specifically designed to help students familiarise themselves with the demands of the CEM Select online abilities assessment.
+We also recommend the following full practice and skill practice tests, specifically designed to help students familiarise themselves with the demands of the CEM Select online abilities assessment.
 They measure verbal, numerical and non-verbal ability.

-The information provided about St John’s School was believed to be correct at the time of publishing.
+Our practice tests aim to show what sort of questions were included in St. John’s School 11+ exam past papers.
+The information provided about St. John’s School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.